 The Canadian Orthopaedic Association (COA) is a proud partner of the Choosing Wisely Canada campaign.
-With more than 1,800 Canadian members, the COA is the national professional association that represents Canada's orthopaedic surgeons.
-Our mandate is to promote excellence in bone and joint care through continuing professional development, models of care, practice-management strategies, government relations and a code of ethics.
+With some 1,300 members, the COA is the national professional association that represents Canada's orthopaedic surgeons.
+Its mandate is to promote excellence in bone and joint care through continuing professional development, models of care, practice-management strategies, government relations and a code of ethics.
 The COA has met annually since 1945, providing a venue for Canada's orthopaedic surgeons to update and refine their skills, as well as discuss and respond to professional and patient issues.
-The COA also supports multiple subspecialty societies, including the Arthroscopy Association of Canada (AAC) and Canadian Arthroplasty Society (CAS), and continues to speak with a united voice on behalf of the orthopaedic community in Canada.
+Faced with increasing subspecialization, the COA has avoided fragmentation by forming subspecialty societies within the parent organization.
+Thus, the COA continues to speak with a united voice on behalf of the orthopaedic community in Canada.